tccodes-repo/full-stack-fall-2020/README.md

 6.<code>dotnet build</code>

-7.<code>dotnet run</code> ( I had to run this a couple of times as my machine did not connect right away.)
+7.<code>dotnet run</code>

 8.At this point you should be able to open a browser window at [https://localhost:5001/weatherforecast] and see the the "WeatherForecast.cs" project.
-(I had a security warning the first time I attempted running this project locally, adjust you settings accordingly)
+I had to run this a couple of times as my machine did not connect right away.I also had a security warning the first time I attempted running this project locally, adjust you settings accordingly.

 9.control c